carlogilmar/commit-driven-development/README.md

 [🔗 Git Merge 2022 Talk Slides](https://www.slideshare.net/CarloGilmarPadillaSa/git-merge-2022)

-# 🚀 Code features using Commit Driven Development
+# 🚀 Write your commit's descriptions before code

 1. Think first about how to solve your feature and break it up in small steps.
 2. Write down a bullet list with this small steps.
 Every description should represent one of your steps.